Independent reference. No vendor affiliation. Scores cited with source and capture date. Affiliate disclosure.

 GPQA-Diamond is the 198-question diamond subset of the GPQA (Google-Proof QA) benchmark, focused on the highest-quality, most-discriminating questions in physics, biology, and chemistry.
 Each question was written by a domain expert (typically a PhD-level researcher in the relevant field) and validated to be Google-resistant: a non-expert with internet access cannot solve it within 30 minutes.
 The questions require domain knowledge and multi-step reasoning that genuine expertise enables.

 GPQA-Diamond is approaching saturation faster than HLE.
-Frontier reasoning-focused models cluster within 5-8 points of each other; the discriminating power for top-tier comparison is narrowing.
-Within 18-24 months, the benchmark will likely lose its current discriminating power and the field will shift to harder successors.
-HLE is the most natural successor; a possible GPQA-Diamond-Hard or GPQA-Plat is also conceivable.
+Frontier reasoning-focused models now cluster closely on it, so its discriminating power for top-tier comparison is narrowing.
+Within a couple of years the benchmark will likely lose much of that power and the field will shift to harder successors; HLE is the most natural one.

 05